mangozmorgan/toolBoxPHP/readme.md

 $object->propriete1 = "test";
 $object->propriete2 = $fruits;

-// call the function with the 'color' to true nicePrint($yourVariable,true)
+// call the function with the 'color' flag to true nicePrint($yourVariable,true)

 ```